Interested in a hands-on learning experience for developing LLM applications?

 To you as an individual, this is a chance to participate and compete in Kaggle against others like you from around the world, prove to employers and recruiters that you have some hands-on experiments under your belt, and that you are worthy of the title of data scientist.

-How do I compete?
-Where do I start?
+How do I Compete?
+Where do I Start?

 The best way is just to dive right in.
 Be warned that you are competing against people from all over the world.
 Your first submission scores will be demoralizing.
 However, do not give up as each failed attempt will shape you into a better data scientist.
 To fail in Kaggle competitions is not only a good thing, but is desired.
 Employers want to see your growth and better yet, your potential to overcome your challenges.